 My son helped by painting three sheets of tissue paper himself!
 He loved using the sponge.

-STEP 3: Decoupage!
-I tore the tissue paper into tiny pieces and then covered the egg in the Mod Podge.
-I then stuck the tissue paper randomly to the egg and covered the pieces with Mod Podge as I went.
-Older kids will have a lot of fun doing this since anything goes and you don’t have to be precise.
+Once the painted tissue paper had dried, we tore the tissue paper into tiny pieces.
+I covered each egg in Mod Podge and then stuck the tissue paper randomly on the egg until it was covered.
+Add more Mod Podge as you go.
+Kids will have a lot of fun doing this since anything goes and you don’t have to be precise.

-I decided to get fancy with some of the eggs and add little collage pictures to them.
-I cut out the pieces of tissue paper and applied them the same way I did on the other eggs – except this took longer and took some patience working with such tiny pieces of tissue paper!
+If you want to get extra fancy you can make little collage pictures on the eggs just like Eric Carle does in his illustrations!
+For these eggs, I cut out the pieces of tissue paper and applied them the same way I did on the other eggs – except this took longer and took some patience working with such tiny pieces of tissue paper!

 I love the way the eggs turned out and they definitely brightened up our house yesterday -despite the gloomy rain we were having!
 What do you think?
 Fun alternative to dying eggs?